luizbgomide/sovereign/spells.md

 The caster cannot order the creature to answer questions or perform acts that require independent judgment, nor to use non-physical abilities or spells, but it will fight for the caster or to defend its own life.
 Enchanted victims appear torpid and dazed, and will act only to defend themselves or satisfy their needs.

 The spell lasts until dispelled, or until the caster dies or releases them.
 Every time this spell is cast, however, all prior subjects get an immediate unmodified Mental saving throw to throw it off.
-If the creature has more hit dice than the caster, it gets an unmodified saving throw to end the effect the first time each day it’s ordered to do something it finds strongly objectionable.
+If the creature has more HP than the caster has levels, it gets an unmodified saving throw to end the effect the first time each day it’s ordered to do something it finds strongly objectionable.

 #### Dominate Sense
 The caster targets a visible creature within two hundred feet.
 The target gets a Mental saving throw to resist; on a failure, one sense of the caster’s choice is entirely under the caster’s control for the rest of the Turn, while a success leaves them bound only for the next round.